 An MBA strengthens your leadership ability, intellectual creativity, critical thinking, cross-cultural awareness, communication, and even greater IT mastery.
 These skills will serve you well as you move toward your ultimate career goal.

 You may start out at a financial firm such as Morgan Stanley and learn a tremendous amount about banking and analysis before deciding that it’s not a good fit, as happened with our client, May.
 She built upon those skills when she eventually became involved with running a business as a gourmet food importer.

-With a deeper understanding of the complexities of the business world, those problem-solving skills mastered during your MBA will carry over to your next position, and the one after that, too.
+With a deeper understanding of the business world’s complexities, those problem-solving skills mastered during your MBA will carry over to your next position and the one after that, too.